thebarty/Meteor-popup-confirm/README.md

-A clean and easy to use confirmation popup
+A clean and easy to use confirmation popup.
+Forked from `matdutour:popup-confirm` and made bootstrap3 compatible.

+NOTE: make sure that you have a bootstrap3-library installed.
+This package does NOT include bootstrap3, but simply uses its styles.

 Installation
 ============

-    $ meteor add matdutour:popup-confirm
+    $ meteor add thebarty:popup-confirm-bs3

 Usage
 =====

   new Confirmation({
       message: "Are you sure ?",
       title: "Confirmation",
       cancelText: "Cancel",